 Skyline Drive’s overlooks make the Shenandoah National Park arguably one of the best drives in the eastern US.
 Especially to see the amazing fall foliage.

-The road and the park start just outside of Front Royal and stretches southward for 105 miles to Afton.
-Here is where the drive meets up with another of our favorites, the Blue Ridge Parkway.
+The road and the park start just outside of Front Royal and stretch southward for 105 miles to Afton.
+Here is where the drive meets up with another favorite, the Blue Ridge Parkway.

-Along Skyline Drive’s gorgeous stretch of road are 75 overlooks.
-To the west the Shenandoah Valley, while to the east lies the Virginia Piedmont.
+Along Skyline Drive’s scenic roadway are 75 overlooks.
+To the west the Shenandoah Valley, while the Virginia Piedmont lies to the east.